You can take all three DELTA Modules at the same time or you can work on each Module separately.

 - Age 22+

-Our integrated course comprises over 220 contact hours.
+Our integrated course comprises over 220 contact hours, combining all three DELTA Module courses.

 Module One aims to prepare participants for the DELTA Module One examination and is divided into 3 parts: